nodemcu/nodemcu-firmware/docs/en/extn-developer-faq.md

     functions.
 ISRs can be defined on a range of priorities, where a higher priority ISR is able to interrupt a lower priority one.
 ISRs are time critical and should complete in no more than 50 µSec.

-    ISR code and data constants should be run out of RAM or ROM, as the execution time for Flash memory (that is located in the `irom0` load section) is indeterminate: whilst cache-hits can run at full memory bandwidth, any cache-misses require the code to be read from Flash; and even though H/W-based, this is at roughly 26x slower than memory bandwidth (for DIO flash); this will cause ISR execution to fall outside the required time limits.
-(Note that any time critical code within normal execution and that is bracketed by interrupt lock / unlock guards should also follow this 50 µSec guideline.)
+    ISR code and data constants should be run out of RAM or ROM, for two reasons: if an ISR interrupts a flash I/O operation (which must disable the Flash instruction cache) and a cache miss occurs, then the ISR will trigger a fatal exception; secondly, the
+    execution time for Flash memory (that is located in the `irom0` load section) is indeterminate: whilst cache-hits can run at full memory bandwidth, any cache-misses require the code to be read from Flash; and even though H/W-based, this is at roughly 26x slower than memory bandwidth (for DIO flash); this will cause ISR execution to fall outside the require time guidelines.
+(Note that any time critical code within normal execution and that is bracketed by interrupt lock / unlock guards should also follow this 50 µSec guideline.)<br/><br/>

 -   **TASKS**.
 A task is a normal execution unit running at a non-interrupt priority.
-    Tasks can the executed from Flash memory.
+    Tasks can be executed from Flash memory.
 An executing task can be interrupted by one or more ISRs being delivered, but it won't be preempted by another queued task.
 The Espressif guideline is that no individual task should run for more than 15 mSec, before returning control to the SDK.